bwagner2-git/bwagner2-git.github.io/lab9.md

 <br>
 Given the slowest speed you are able to achieve, how much does the orientation of the robot change during a single measurement?
 If you were spinning in the middle of a 4x4m2 empty, square room, what kind of accuracy can you expect?
 <br>
 By looking at the number of ToF readings I had and the total time of my run, it seems that I was getting about 6 ToF readings per second from my front ToF sensor which seems reasonable.
 As previously mentioned, I was turning about 20 degrees per second which means that each one of my ToF readings spanned about 20/6 or 3.33 degrees on average.
 From observing my robot, it seems that the center drifted by no more than about 6 inches during a given turn.
 6 inches is 152.4 mm which I believe is more significant than the typical amount of error solely from sensor noise and innacuracies assuming your sensors are measuring what they are intened to.
-Assume the max error you would achieve is 200mm off because I feel that it is better to overestimate your error than to underestimate it in most cases.
-If you were rotating in 4mx4m room, this would mean that you would have a percent error of 5% which i got by getting .2m divided by 4m times 100 percent.
+I will assume the max error you would achieve is 200 mm off because I feel that it is better to overestimate your error than to underestimate it in most cases.
+If you were rotating in 4mx4m room, this would mean that you would have a percent error of 5% which I got by getting .2m divided by 4m times 100 percent.
 <br>

 After I had the robot turning slowly, I desgined a debugger that allowed me to send information over from the car to my computer for the turn.
-In addition to my original log, I also sent over a log that consisted of packets with the angle, the front TOF reading, and the side TOF reading at that angle after the run had finished.
+In addition to my original log, I also sent over a log that consisted of packets with the angle as well as the front TOF reading and the side TOF reading at that angle at some point during the turn.
 I cacluated the angle by integrating the gyrocsope value over my loop.
 I adjusted my handler function so that it also filled out this "turn log" (on the Python side) in addition to the main log that I have been using throughout the class.
 The modified handler function is shown below.
 This code exploits the fact that the turn log entries are a differnt length than the main log entries.
-Also now is a good time to mention that I only ended up using the front TOF readings because I the side sensor readings seemed to be faulty.
-I think that it might have been picking up on the wheel of my robot which I could fix by adjusting the positioning of the sensor, but by the time I realized this, it was not worth the effor to go back and redo the scans as I got a pretty solid map with just the front TOF as you will see below.
+Also now is a good time to mention that I only ended up using the front TOF readings because the side sensor readings seemed to be faulty.
+I think that it might have been picking up on the wheel of my robot which I could fix by adjusting the positioning of the sensor, but by the time I realized this, it was not worth the effort to go back and redo the scans as I got a pretty solid map with just the front TOF as you will see below.
 ```
 def updateValue(uuid,value):
     global log